unmeg/unmeg.github.io/_posts/2020-06-19-emulating-firmware-docker-qemu.md

 I've presented them this way so it's easy to follow.
 I don't think the run script is required.

-Here is a usage example the WNAP320 firmware:
+Here is a usage example with the WNAP320 firmware:

 ```shell
 git clone https://github.com/unmeg/docker-emu.git